How to Get Permanent Residency in Japan: The Total Guide

 Step 2.
 Find a guarantor.

-Your guarantor must be willing to sign and submit a Letter of Guarantee.
-There are no legal responsibilities that the guarantor must carry in relation to your application.
 All that is required of guarantors is that they are willing to sign the Letter of Guarantee and provide the following documents: a certificate of residence, tax certificate, and employment certificate.

 Step 3.
 Consult a lawyer or book a consultation with an immigration bureau.

 For cases where you have a spouse, dependents, or other questions that may or may not affect your eligibility, consult a lawyer or a legal office specializing in visas.
-Alternatively, the Tokyo Regional Immigration Services Bureau offers free consultations at the Foreign Residents Support Center (FRESC) in Shinjuku, Tokyo.
+They can explain on how to get permanent residency in Japan for your specific case.

 Step 4.
 Enroll and pay National Pension premiums.

-If you aren't already enrolled in Japan's National Pension System, you must apply and then show proof of having paid premiums for the last 24 months.
 To acquire proof of payment, register to the nenkin.go.jp site and (after having paid your premiums) print out the “Monthly Pension Record” (各月の年金記録 = kakutuki no nenkin kiroku).

 Step 5.
 Write a “reason” letter.

-There is no set form for this letter, but it must include why you desire a permanent resident visa.
 You may also want to include a brief background, history of stay, career highlights in Japan, and your family structure.
 You can write it in English, but submit a Japanese translation, too.

 Step 6.
 Prepare documentation.

-Gather all needed documentation, print out the PR application form, and get any English-language documentation translated to Japanese.
+Gather all needed documentation, print out the Japan PR application form, and get any English-language documentation translated to Japanese.

 Step 7.
 Do a final check.